docker/docs/config/containers/resource_constraints.md

 likely for an individual container to be killed than for the Docker daemon or other system processes to be killed.
-You should not try to circumvent these safeguards by manually setting `--oom-score-adj` to an extreme negative number on the daemon or a container, or by setting `--oom-disable-kill` on a container.
+You should not try to circumvent these safeguards by manually setting `--oom-score-adj` to an extreme negative number on the daemon or a container, or by setting `--oom-kill-disable` on a container.

 For more information about the Linux kernel's OOM management, see